 Luckily, there are plenty of foods we can eat to make sure our adrenals have the nutrients required to support our hormone production!
 Keep in mind that these new food recommendations are in addition to the goals from the mitochondria and blood sugar steps.

 Remember the healing process starts at the roots and moves up the wellness tree, so make sure you are maintaining those blood sugar steps and then add these new adrenal balance steps when you are ready!
-In other words, print the list at the end of this post and make a note in your calendar for a month or two down the road…you and your body probably didn’t master blood sugar balance since last week!!
+In other words, print the list offered in this post and make a note in your calendar for a month or two down the road…you and your body probably didn’t master blood sugar balance since last week!!

 Include healthy cholesterol